reframejs/reframe/readme.md

 ### Introduction

 Reframe is a framework to create web apps.

 It assembles a JavaScript stack that can integrate with Node.js, React, React Native Web, React Router, Vue.js, TypeScript, TypeORM, PostCSS, Webpack, Express, Koa, Hapi, etc.

 All kinds of JavaScript stacks are supported:
 Full-stack (modern interactive frontend + Node.js server + database with a Node.js ORM),
-frontend + backend (aka SSR apps), frontend only (aka static sites), backend only, etc.
+frontend + backend (aka SSR app), frontend only (aka static site), backend only, etc.

-Reframe was born out of the belief that a web framework can be rapid yet flexible at the same time.
+Reframe is born out of the belief that a web framework can be rapid yet flexible at the same time.

 <br/>